-- i Pay gaps exist in every sector. - ii The gap widens with age, as earnings reflect the cumulative impact of career interruptions, limitations on job advancement, and differentiated household responsibilities. - iii Children generate career interruptions at a stage of the life cycle when substantial investment in human capital occurs, such as training and promotions. - iv More than twice as many women are in part-time employment than men, with the incidence particularly high among married women with children.
-More than one third of women between 25-44 cite child care responsibilities as a reason for part-time employment. - v 80% of single parent families are headed by women.9 b.
-The Impact of Ontario's Gendered and Globalizing Economy widespread low pay for women's work despite its importance to the success of Ontario's economy.
+- (i) Pay gaps exist in every sector. - (ii) The gap widens with age, as earnings reflect the cumulative impact of career interruptions, limitations on job advancement, and differentiated household responsibilities. - (iii) Children generate career interruptions at a stage of the life cycle when substantial investment in human capital occurs, such as training and promotions. - (iv) More than twice as many women are in part-time employment than men, with the incidence particularly high among married women with children.
+More than one third of women between 25-44 cite child care responsibilities as a reason for part-time employment. - (v) 80% of single parent families are headed by women.

+b.
+The Impact of Ontario's Gendered and Globalizing Economy

+While the pay gap and gender discrimination remain, the structures and conditions of women's and men's work have changed significantly since 1988 when the Act was passed.
+There is widespread low pay for women's work despite its importance to the success of Ontario's economy.
 The global migration of capital, work and labour is having positive and negative impacts for Ontario women.
 While some women have more paid work with better conditions, the interconnected globalizing economy is producing increasingly precarious work for women.
 Networked and decentralized production structures are leading to increasingly precarious conditions of employment.
 These conditions affect the nature and the degree of rights violations and the design of mechanisms to successfully tackle those violations.
-With globalization, labour markets are being deregulated and state resources and services are often being reduced at a time when women workers require greater protections and services.10
+With globalization, labour markets are being deregulated and state resources and services are often being reduced at a time when women workers require greater protections and services.10 c.
+Seven Key Labour Market Trends since 1988